-Health Quality Ontario receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), the Institute for Clinical Evaluative Sciences (ICES), the Ministry of Health and Long-Term Care, and the Ontario Association of Community Care Access Centres.
+Health Quality Ontario receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), the Institute for Clinical Evaluative Sciences (ICES), the Ministry of Health and Long-Term Care, and the Health Shared Services Ontario.

 Parts of these online indicators are based on data and information compiled and provided by the Canadian Institute for Health Information.
 However, the analyses, conclusions, opinions and statements expressed herein are those of the author, and not necessarily those of the Canadian Institute for Health Information.